Remote / Work-from-Home Position: Flexible Start and End Dates, Full-Time and Part-Time Options, Unpaid Internship

 Preferred Skills to Have and Develop for this Position:

 - Gain familiarity with developing and arranging sections of a book that will be printed

 - Work remotely in both a team and individually

 - Connect with both your coworkers and interview subjects with a positive personality and sense of humor

 - Challenge your own assumptions and think creatively

 Responsibilities for this Position:

-- Business Administration Internship Season 3: Management of People and Services
+- Technical Writing Internship Season 3: Team Management

 Join for More than One Season: applicants can apply to skip Season 1 if they already have an exceptional background However, interns wanting to move to Season 3 must have done a Season 2 internship in advance.
 Internship participation over multiple seasons is preferred, but not required.